 - Sam Axe in Burn Notice is a retired SEAL (played by none other than Bruce Campbell); he managed to retire at the grade of Commander, receiving a promotion from Lt.
 Commander his last day of duty.
 This shows in his general attitude: he might be an overweight womanizing boozer, but then as a retired SEAL he has every right to be overweight and drink (and as for the womanizing—look at the page image caption!), and he is definitely the most by-the-book member of Team Westen (Michael having been a CIA field agent and Fiona having been an IRA operative/weapons expert, Sam is the most likely to appeal to reason and law—as befits a career officer).note

-- One of the units available in Command & Conquer Red Alert 2.
+- One of the units available in Command & Conquer: Red Alert 2.
 Elites who wipe out enemy soldiers, can swim and blow up buildings.
 Of course, this being a Command and Conquer game, they are absolutely helpless against vehicles.